 Based in Aberdeen, Aberdeen & Rockfish Railroad Company (A&R) is the short line going from Aberdeen to Raeford (Hoke County) to Fayetteville (Cumberland County) and River Terminal.
 In Aberdeen, A&R has connections to CSX Transportation (the Raleigh-to-Savannah main line) and Aberdeen Carolina & Western Railroad.
 Outside of Moore County, A&R also has connections to Norfolk Southern (the Raleigh-to-Charlotte main line) and Laurinburg-Southern Railroad.
 A&R provides cost efficient routes and services including route planning, full intermodal transportation services and railcar storage.

-Aberdeen Carolina & Western Railroad (ACWR) is based in neighboring Montgomery County and its line is about 140 miles long, making ACWR the longest privately-owned railroad in North Carolina.
+Aberdeen Carolina & Western Railroad (ACWR) is based in neighboring Montgomery County and it operates the 150-mile Carolina Route rail corridor connecting with both CSX Transportation and Norfolk Southern.
 Two (2) ACWR lines serve Moore County.
-In Aberdeen, ACWR has connections to CSX Transportation (the Raleigh-to-Savannah main line) and Aberdeen & Rockfish Railroad.
+In Aberdeen, ACWR has connections to CSX (the Raleigh-to-Savannah main line) and Aberdeen & Rockfish Railroad.
 Outside of Moore County, ACWR also has connections to Norfolk Southern (the Raleigh-to-Charlotte main line) and Winston-Salem Southbound.
 With 10 locomotives and a rail infrastructure that can handle 90-car unit trains at 286,000 pounds per car, ACWR currently serves 23 industries.

 CSX Transportation (CSXT) is the main rail line serving Moore County.
 It connects to both Aberdeen & Rockfish and Aberdeen Carolina & Western in Aberdeen.
 Based in Jacksonville, FL, CSXT is the largest rail network in the Eastern United States, with 22,000 miles of rail in 23 states, the District of Columbia and 2 Canadian provinces.
 Through its transportation services, which also include intermodal and rail-to-truck transload services, CSX connects to more than 70 water ports and to 200 short lines and regional railroads.